 Along with highlighter, eyeshadow is my favorite makeup product, simply because it comes in so many different colors and finishes, and can be used in so many different ways!

 Personally, I prefer to buy single eyeshadows rather than palettes, since I don't have to worry about wasting money on shades that I won't use.
+(See our guide to the best eyeshadows for specific product recs.)
 However, if I didn't already own similar single shades, I'd definitely look into buying an Urban Decay Naked Palette, all of which are great for beginners.

 Mascara has a magical way of pulling your eye look together, and comes in countless different formulas that lengthen, thicken, and curl your eyelashes.